sethcooper/UserCode/HSCP2011/ToyMC/bin/readme.txt

 You will also need my package: UserCode/SCooper/HSCP2011/ToyMC.
 The HEAD should be in good shape.
 Compile.
 To run the limit setting code, you will need a recent version of root, 5.32 or above.
-At Minnesota, you will need to download and compile the source by hand (I had to disable HDFS support or it wouldn't compile) in a directory of your choice.
+At Minnesota, you will need to download and compile the source by hand (I had to disable HDFS support or it wouldn't compile, and you have to enable RooFit) in a directory of your choice.

 (3) You will need to generate a sort of ntuple (in the format of RooDataSet) from the skim files.
 First, cd into the HSCP2011/ToyMC/bin folder.
 Then, edit the SignalDefinitions.py*